MelakuDemeke/printf/README.md

 ## Overview ##

 One of the most common but crucial function in the C programmers life is a printf() function.
 We frequently and often use it to print out an output or return a value to a screen or terminal.
 But, what is printf()?
 How does it work?
-In this project we will dive in deeper and we will try to understand what it is and its functionality by building our own printf() function.
+In this project we will dig in deeper and we will try to understand what it is and its functionality by building our own printf() function.

 ### So first, what is Printf()? ###